Chronic GVHD often affects the mouth and salivary glands. Symptoms may include:

 - redness and lacy white patches in the mouth, often on the tongue and cheek

-- painful sores in the mouth
+- painful sores anywhere in the mouth or on the lips

 - sensitivity to spicy, acidic or crunchy food, carbonated beverages and mint-flavored toothpaste